 Daylight Saving Time: a Graphic Argument

-For decades it seemed to be one of the untouchable certainties of existence: at the end of March we move the clock one hour ahead and at the end of October we put it back again.
+For decades it seemed to be one of the untouchable certainties of existence: Daylight Saving Time.
+At the end of March we move the clock one hour ahead and at the end of October we put it back again.
 Lovely long and light summer evenings, everybody happy.

 European Commission chairman Jean-Claude Juncker put an end to that certainty on 31 August 2018.
 He mentioned a survey that supposedly showed that a majority of Europeans want to get rid of the clock shift.
 “People want it, so we’re going to do it,” Juncker said firmly.
 Those people, however, turned out to be mostly Germans; two-thirds of the participants in the survey were from Germany.